oddbird/oddsite/content/2012/11/27/susy-off-canvas.rst

 At our largest breakpoint
 we are simply overriding everything to get ourselves back to a normal layout.
-No more off-canvas malarky here.
+No more off-canvas malarkey here.
 Hide the other toggle-link,
 make sure everything stays put even if we have leftover classes,